 As awful as this sounds, my story is not unique.
 I have met many parents who’ve lost a child or had a child suffer serious medical complications as a result of the flu.

-As a result of my loss, I joined Families Fighting Flu (FFF), which is a national, non-profit organization composed of families whose children have suffered serious medical complications or died from influenza.
+As a result of my loss, in 2010 I joined Families Fighting Flu (FFF), which is a national, non-profit organization composed of families whose children have suffered serious medical complications or died from influenza.
 There, my mission was to elevate the conversation around flu and raise awareness about the importance of annual flu vaccinations.
 Now, I work as the Director of Community Outreach & Advocacy at Vaccinate Your Family, where I continue to help support other families who’ve been personally impacted by a vaccine-preventable disease (including flu) and educate others about the importance of vaccination for children and adults.
 Through my advocacy work over the years, my goal has been to honor my son, Joseph, and all the other families that have been personally impacted by flu.
 By sharing our stories, we hope to prevent other families from having to endure the devastating effects of this serious disease.

 The flu vaccine may not be 100 percent effective, (and no vaccine is), but it’s the best protection we have in our fight against influenza.
 It is estimated that if we were to increase flu vaccination by just 5 percent, we could prevent 800,000 illnesses and 10,000 hospitalizations.
 Together, we can all make a difference in the fight against influenza and help make sure that no child or family member is lost to something we can prevent!